 3. High Remuneration

 Africa as a continent is known to be mostly made-up of least developed and developing countries.
-This simply means that the country’s GDP (Gross Domestic Product) and Per Capital Income is way below that of developed countries especially from the West.
+This simply means that the country’s GDP (Gross Domestic Product) and Per Capita Income is way below that of developed countries, especially from the West.
 However, when it comes to remuneration, benefits and allowances, African leaders are among the best paid in the world.

 4. Association with the Corrupt

 Every other day, cases of corruption will always surface.
 This has become a common occurrence in African states.
 Weirdly, the Presidents, their firms or associates will be linked with the corruption.
 In addition, during political campaigns or initiating development projects, the individuals known to be corrupt will be by the president’s side.

 Everywhere you travel in Africa, corruption seems to be the order of the day.
 This will be experienced from the very simple and basic services such as health to high-end and sophisticated national security deals.
 While even the little child in the village knows of corruption, the big guy at the top seems clueless.

 The drive for “World Peace” has always been rife.
 Many countries pray for long-lasting peace in the world, however, there are states that seem less concerned.
 These countries will encourage child labour, disobey human rights, and also interfere with individual rights and freedom.
 Many African leaders are more willing to work with the “bad” rather than work with the “good” people.

 7. Manipulate the Constitution

 While the world seems to be adopting a system where a President can only lead for a limited period of time, African leaders seem to have a different opinion.
 They are willing to cling to power at all costs.
 Recently, some leaders in Africa had the constitution amended so as to extend their stay at the top helm.